dekrus/Fallout2MechanicsMiniRework/README.md

 #### Random bodypart hit
 NPCs will now use aimed attacks targeting different parts of the body against the player and other NPCs.
+- NPC's aimed hit chance depends on combat difficulty settings.
 - Alternate mode for the player can also be enabled, adding a chance to hit a random body part with unaimed attacks.

 ### Sneak
 Removes randomness from the sneak skill, now the detection area gradually decreases with increasing skill level and the general illumination of map.

-Low light condition penalty to NPC perception range: From -8%(Basement light) to -40%(Complete darkness).
+ - Low light condition penalty to NPC perception range: From ~8%(Basement light) to ~30%(Complete darkness).
-Detection range formula = round((perception_range x (105.00000 - ((sneak - armor_weight) / 1.50000))) / 100.00000 - watcher_pe / 4);

 #### Sneak detection
-Color indication of sneak detection, that works for original and new sneak mechanics.
+Sneak detection color indication that works for the original and new stealth mechanics.
 As long as sneaking player is within the detection range of an watching NPC, that NPC will be outlined:

+- Green - Player not detected, safe to approach.
+- Yellow - Player not detected, but will be detected if approaching 4 steps closer.
+- Orange - Player not detected, but will be detected if approaching 1 step closer.
-- Red    - Player has been detected.
+- Bright Red - Player has been detected.
-- Orange - (Steal mod only) Player has been detected, but the NPC will not notice an attempt to steal from other NPCs.
+- Dark Red - (Steal mod only)Player has been detected, but the NPC will not notice an attempt to steal from other NPCs.
 - Gray   - (Fog of War disabled) Player not detected, but will be detected if line of sight becomes unblocked.
-- Yellow - Player not detected, but will be detected if approaching ~2-3 hexes closer.
-- Green  - Player not detected, safe to approach.
 ![Sneak](images/SneakDetection.jpg)

 ### Steal